 Ben & Jerry’s is known not only for its delicious ice cream; it also shows great concern for social justice.
 The company was founded in 1978 by Ben Cohen and Jerry Greenfield, who made activism a central part of its identity.
 Be it climate change issues or racial equality, Ben & Jerry’s makes sure to voice its opinion loud and clear regarding important causes.

-Pivotal Things to sleep on from Ben & Jerry’s
+Pivotal Takeaways from Ben & Jerry’s

-Trader Joe’s: Cultivating a Distinctive Shopping Experience
+Trader Joe’s: Cultivating a Unique Shopping Experience

-Pivotal Things to sleep on from Trader Joe’s
+Pivotal Takeaways from Trader Joe’s

 - Customer Experience: The Trader Joe’s stores have a local market feel, offer a warm atmosphere, and carry a variety of truly one-off products.